Banking in Switzerland: Banking and the Swiss economy

 Switzerland is a prosperous nation with a per capita gross domestic product higher than that of most Western European nations.
 The value of the Swiss franc (CHF) has been relatively stable compared with that of many others.
 Swiss neutrality and national sovereignty, long recognized by foreign nations, have fostered a stable environment for the banking sector to develop and thrive.
-Switzerland maintained neutrality through both World Wars, is not a member of the European Union, and did not join the United Nations until 2002.
+Switzerland maintained neutrality through both World Wars, is not a member of the European Union or NATO, and did not join the United Nations until 2002.
 The Bank of International Settlements (BIS), an organization that facilitates cooperation among the world's central banks, is headquartered in Basel.
 Founded in 1930, the BIS chose to locate in Switzerland because of the country's neutrality, which was important to the organization founded by countries that had been enemies in World War I.

 Banking has played a dominant role in the Swiss economy for two centuries.
-According to the Organization for Economic Co-operation and Development (OECD), total banking assets amount to 467% of total gross domestic product.
+According to the Organisation for Economic Co-operation and Development (OECD), total banking assets amount to 467% of total gross domestic product.

+Swiss banks managed $2.4 trillion (CHF2.1 trillion) of assets belonging to wealthy foreigners in 2022, more than any other country and before Hong Kong ($2.2T) or Singapore ($1.5T) who are ranked 2nd and 3rd respectively, according to the study conducted by the Boston Consulting Group.

 Origin of funds

 Most of the wealth from overseas in Switzerland originates in Germany, France and Saudi Arabia (2018).
+According to the Swiss Bankers Association in 2022, the amount held by Russian clients in Swiss banks is between CHF150 and CHF200 billion ($160 and $214 billion).
+The holding of the Rothschilds assets is located in Zurich, said by insiders to be worth "trillions" according to The Independent (UK) journal.

 Regulation

 The Swiss Financial Market Supervisory Authority (FINMA) is a public law institution that supervises most banking-related activities as well as securities markets and investment funds.
 Regulatory authority is derived from the Swiss Financial Market Supervision Act (FINMASA) and Article 98 of the Swiss Federal Constitution.
 The office of the Swiss Banking Ombudsman, founded in 1993, is sponsored by the Swiss Banking Ombudsman Foundation, which was established by the Swiss Bankers Association.
 The ombudsman's services, which are offered free of charge, include mediation and assistance to persons searching for dormant assets.
 The ombudsman handles about 1,500 complaints raised against banks yearly.
+Generally speaking, lawyers will not work against the banks and regulators are "too weak" to act in case of a problem, according to the Financial Times of London.